Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Introduction

-The analytic model has been validated using Monte Carlo simulated data as presented in section~\ref{sec:simulated_samples}.
+The analytic model has been validated using Monte Carlo-simulated data, as presented in section~\ref{sec:simulated_samples}.
 Identical event selection and rejection criteria described in Section~\ref{sec:event_selection} are applied to both signal and background samples to construct corresponding two-dimensional distributions in the same phase space.
-The Drell--Yan process $Z/\gamma^{*} \to \ell\ell$ follows the same angular-momentum correlation as the leptonic decay of the $Z$ boson originating from Higgs decays, since the underlying $Z\to\ell\ell$ topology is identical.
+The Drell-Yan process $Z/\gamma^{*} \to \ell\ell$ follows the same angular-momentum correlation as the leptonic decay of the $Z$ boson originating from Higgs decays, since the underlying $Z\to\ell\ell$ topology is identical.
 However, in radiative $Z/\gamma^{*} + \gamma$ background events, the additional photon is produced independently and does not originate from the same Higgs resonance and is, therefore, not correlated with the momentum of a common parent particle.
 This difference is assessed by introducing a two-dimensional phase space defined by the opening angle $\theta_{Z\gamma}$ between the di-lepton system and the photon, together with the reconstructed momentum $P_{\mathrm{Higgs}}$ of the $\ell^{+}\ell^{-}\gamma$ system.
-The signal events from $H\to Z\gamma$ in the Monte Carlo samples exhibit a trend in the 2D $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ distribution that is consistent with the analytic decay calculation, as shown in Figure~\ref{fig:2d_plot}.
+The signal events from $H\to Z\gamma$ in the PYTHIA8 Monte Carlo samples exhibit a trend in the 2D $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ distribution that is consistent with the analytic decay calculation refer as (calc.) in the figure~\ref{fig:2d_plot}.
 This agreement outlines a well-defined and constrained structure for the signal process in this plane.
 In contrast, the background events populate the same phase space more broadly, reflecting the absence of Higgs-induced kinematic constraints.
-The broader background population compared to the correlated signal structure confirms the effectiveness of the correlated observables in developing discriminating variables between the two processes.
+To further validate the modeling of angular correlations, we perform an additional study using CMS Ultra-Legacy (UL16) Monte Carlo samples, where the signal is generated with POWHEG+PYTHIA8 and the background with aMC@NLO+PYTHIA8.
+These generators include matrix-element-level information and are widely used in experimental analyses.
+The two-dimensional distribution of $\theta_{Z\gamma}$ as a function of $P_{\mathrm{Higgs}}$ is re-evaluated in from these samples.
+We observe the same characteristic kinematic behaviour as in the baseline study: the signal forms a narrow, well-defined band consistent with a two-body decay topology, whereas the Drell–Yan background exhibits a broader distribution with weaker correlations.
+This confirms that the relevant angular correlations are preserved in a more realistic and experimentally validated Pythia.
+These differences further illustrate the distinct kinematic behaviour of signal and background events.
+The broader background population with weaker correlations compared to the correlated signal structure confirms the effectiveness of the correlated observables in developing discriminating variables between the two processes.
 Based on these observations, this analysis develops a comprehensive strategy to leverage the distinct kinematic behaviour of the signal and background in the $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ plane.
 Two complementary approaches are pursued: (1) Machine learning techniques that extract discrimination power from correlated observables derived from this phase space and (2) Physics-motivated kinematic selections that directly leverage the observed correlations for background rejection.